-- 1. Handling matters relating to board meetings and shareholders meetings according to laws - 2.
-Producing minutes of board meetings and shareholders meetings - 3.
-Assisting in onboarding and continuous development of directors - 4.
-Furnishing information required for business execution by directors - 5.
-Assisting directors with legal compliance - 6.
-Other matters set out in the articles of corporation or contracts
+- 1. Handling matters relating to board meetings and shareholders meetings according to laws; - 2.
+Producing minutes of board meetings and shareholders meetings; - 3.
+Assisting in onboarding and continuous development of directors; - 4.
+Furnishing information required for business execution by directors; - 5.
+Assisting directors with legal compliance; - 6.Reporting to the board of directors the results of its review whether the qualifications of independent directors at the time of nomination, election and during their tenure comply with relevant regulations; - 7.
+Handling matters relating to the change of directors; - 8.
+Other matters set out in the articles of corporation or contracts.